KarolDenst/Graph-Editor/ReadMe.txt

 If you want the program to draw using a library function select the "Library" checkbox.
 If you want the program to draw using Bresenham's algorithm select the "Bresenham" checkbox.

+To add a lenght constraint select the "Add Length Constraint" checkbox and click on an edge.
+A window will popup prompting you to select the length.
+To add a parallel constraint selecte the "Add Parallel" checkbox and click on an edge.
+The edge will turn red.
+Then click on another edge. parellel constraint is very laggy because I got stack overflow exceptions when I tried to make it smoother.